 Me: Me either.

 What is Open Source?

-At its core, open source is about finding solutions for problems and sharing those solutions with the community.
+At its core open source is about finding solutions for problems and sharing those solutions with others.

 David Heinemeier Hansson, the creator of Ruby on Rails, summarizes this well:

 My core philosophy about open source is that we should all be working on the things that we personally use and care about. ... if we work on the things we care about and then share those solutions between us, the world gets richer much faster.